ikesicle/Providirector/Malcrusted Key/README.md

 - **B**: Burst.
 Once your meter is full, use this to temporarily buff all currently spawned enemies.

 ## Compatiability With Other Mods
-This is a catalogue of compat tests with other major mods on the Thunderstore mod browser.
+This is a catalogue of tests that I plan on doing with other mods.
 - **A**: Fully compatiable with no major issues
 - **B**: Compatiable with minor or infrequent bugs which only happen under specific circumstances
 - **C**: Somewhat compatiable, with frequent minor bugs or rare major ones which result in crashes or other unintended behavior.